Onemind-Services-LLC/cloudmydc-docs/docs/wordpress-as-a-service/wordpress-dashboard/WordPress Dashboard Overview.md

 - Terms Of Use
 - Privacy Policy

-6. The last **Log Out** option will end your current session with the CloudMyDc Application Platform for WordPress.
+6. The last **Log Out** option will end your current session with the CloudMyDC Application Platform for WordPress.

 You’ll need to log in again to continue your work with the dashboard.